nigelhorne/App-Test-Generator/README.md

             flag => { type => 'boolean' },
         );

-    The generator will automatically create test cases for 0 and 1, and optionally invalid values that should trigger `_STATUS = 'DIES'`.
+    The generator will automatically create test cases for 0 and 1; true and false; off and on, and values that should trigger `_STATUS = 'DIES'`.

 These edge cases are inserted automatically, in addition to the random fuzzing inputs, so each run will reliably probe boundary conditions